dlegor/Crash_Course_Pandas/README.md

 # Crash Course Pandas

 This repository contains the notebooks of the intensive course that I taught for six weeks in 2018.
-The intention was to study the "idiomatic Pandas", but first we reviewed topics about Python and Numpy.
+The intention was to study the "idiomatic Pandas", but first we reviewed topics about Python and Numpy,and then focus on the understanding and preparation of data (following the CRISP-DM methodology).

 Later, I will share more notes on more topics that I consider relevant, unfortunately we could not review them.

 ## Notebook and description: